 Emergencies often happen at the most unexpected times.
-Our skilled veterinarians and staff will do their best to make sure each and every emergency in seen and attended to as quickly as possible.
+Our skilled veterinarians and staff will do their best to make sure emergencies are attended to as quickly as possible.
 We will work to stabilize your animal and then will discuss with you the best options for both you and your pet.
-If you are currently not a client here, we ask that you call before coming in to make sure we have the time and staff to attend to your pet.
+At this time, we are only able to see established clients for emergencies.
+If you are not currently a client with us and your pet is experiencing a medical emergency, please contact one of the emergency hospitals listed below.

 Persistent vomiting (or attempting to vomit without producing material)

 Attacked by animal(s)

 Seizures lasting longer than two minutes or first-time seizure in an animal that has never had one before

 If your pet is experiencing a medical emergency after normal business hours, please contact one of the following emergency clinics

 Veterinary Quick Care at Freeport Crossing – (207) 274-3086 – open Monday-Friday 10am – 5pm, Fridays 10am – 5pm and Saturdays 10am - 3pm.

 Animal Emergency Clinic of Mid-Maine in Lewiston – (207) 777-1110 – open Monday-Thursday 5pm – 8am, Fridays 5pm – overnight and open 24 hours Saturday and Sunday.